Nitroglicerine/Project-Roby/README.md

 This is my second job.
 The project took 4 days, and  ten cups of coffee.
 I will be very happy if you download my project.
-Webpack can be used to open Projec Roby in a browser.
+Webpack can be used to open Project Roby in a browser.